StaschikT/SPaint/README.md

-# Simple-Paint
+# SPaint
-A highly customizable drawing/image-editing app, written in Javascript!
+SPaint is a highly customizable painting/image editing app written in Javascript, built using Electron.
+To build just follow the instaructions on the Electron re-distribution guide.